gis-rpd/pipelines/README.md

 #### Which Python version should I use?

 None!
-Call scripts without `python`.
+Call scripts directly, i.e. without `python`.

 #### Pipeline execution failed.
 What now?